saar1221/Rafi-BarberShop-App/README.md

 # pay attention it take some time to load the GIF!

 # DataBase :fireBase(cloud)
-*fireBase authentication for login and regester also add remember login and logout options *fireStore for making an appointment also add event listener on appointment so that the times and dates selected are always updated.
+* fireBase authentication for login and regester also add remember login and logout options <br>
+* fireStore for making an appointment also add event listener on appointment so that the times and dates selected are always updated.<br>

 # Rafi-BarberShop-App react native